-Importation or transit of aquatic animals and aquatic animal products for any purpose from a country, zone or compartment not declared free from infection with A. invadans
+Importation or transit of aquatic animals and aquatic animal products for any purpose regardless of the infection with A. invadans status of the exporting country, zone or compartment

 - 1) Competent Authorities should not require any conditions related to infection with A. invadans, regardless of the infection with A. invadans status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animals and aquatic animal products from the species referred to in Article 10.2.2. which are intended for any purpose and which comply with Article 5.4.1.: - a) heat sterilised hermetically sealed fish products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time/temperature equivalent); - b) pasteurised fish products that have been subjected to heat treatment at 90°C for at least ten minutes (or any time/temperature equivalent which has been demonstrated to inactivate A. invadans); - c) mechanically dried eviscerated fish (i.e. a heat treatment at 100°C for at least 30 minutes or any time/temperature equivalent which has been demonstrated to inactivate A. invadans); - d) fish oil; - e) fish meal; - f) frozen eviscerated fish; - g) frozen fish fillets or steaks.